 We usually think of bugs as nuisance pests we want to eliminate, and purposefully eating them as part of a meal is, well, a definite turn-off to most U.S. sensibilities.
 But gastronomically, insects can be very beneficial to us in many ways.

 Eighty percent of the world’s population eats insects on purpose.
 They are regarded as healthy, nutritious and tasty food.
 Around most areas of the world, insects are a valuable and integral part of the diet.
 In over 113 countries across the globe, people eat insects as a portion of their regular food source.

 U.S. consumers might be interested to know that they eat insects without knowing.
 Our government has established maximum levels of natural or unavoidable defects in foods for human use that present no health hazard.
 Our food contains a certain amount of insects per gram.
 It’s estimated that each of us unknowingly eats probably about 500 grams per year!

 But back to insects as an intentional food source.
 Insects are extremely sustainable to raise, requiring far fewer resources than other forms of livestock, and they produce fewer greenhouse gases.
-Insects reproduce at a far faster rate than livestock, and require much less space meaning of course, much less money to produce.
+Insects reproduce at a far faster rate than livestock, requiring much less space and less money to produce.

 - Clean — Wash hands and surfaces often.